phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 ### Strategy

-- State changes, unstrained length are performed in the cable plane
+- Changes of state and unstrained length calculations are performed in the cable plane
-- The equilibrium of moment is performed in the crossarm frame
+- The equilibrium of moments is performed in the crossarm frame
 - The 2D visualisation "span-oriented" is a projection on the span frame.
-- The 3D visualisation is performed using line frame and could be done with local earth frame too
+- The 3D visualisation is performed using the line frame or the local earth frame

 ### Changing frames